kluchey/OMG/pages/Volume.md

-- #definiton The volume of a 3D shape (solid) is the space inside
+- #definiton The volume of a 3D shape (solid) is the space inside calculated by multiplying the three dimensions.